timmo001/home-panel/README.md

 ## Features

 - Supports and can be used as alternate frontend for [Home Assistant](https://www.home-assistant.io/)
-- Supports MJPEG and related image-based
+- Supports MJPEG and related image-based camera/image feeds
+- Add weather and weather icons using Home Assistant's [Dark Sky](https://www.home-assistant.io/components/weather.darksky/) component
+- Made for touch screens with a sideways scrolling Material Design interface.
+(Compatible with deskops also)

 ---